-As there are no provisions of moratorium, the fact that a company is in the process of restructuring does not prevent an individual creditor from suing the company, seizing the company's property or presenting a winding up petition.
+There are no provisions available for moratorium or stays on enforcement.
+The fact that a company is in the process of restructuring does not prevent an individual creditor from suing the company, seizing the company's property or presenting a winding up petition.